zhangsheng377/blog/content/post/custom_loss_to_switch_network.md

     - This IS NOT expected if you are initializing TFBertForPreTraining from a PyTorch model that you expect to be exactly identical (e.g. initializing a TFBertForSequenceClassification model from a BertForSequenceClassification model).
     All the weights of TFBertForPreTraining were initialized from the PyTorch model.
     If your task is similar to the task the model of the checkpoint was trained on, you can already use TFBertForPreTraining for predictions without further training.

+    WARNING: AutoGraph could not transform <bound method Socket.send of <zmq.sugar.socket.Socket object at 0x7f74107b3460>> and will run it as-is.
+    Please report this to the TensorFlow team.
+When filing the bug, set the verbosity to 10 (on Linux, `export AUTOGRAPH_VERBOSITY=10`) and attach the full output.
+    Cause: module, class, method, function, traceback, frame, or code object was expected, got cython_function_or_method To silence this warning, decorate the function with @tf.autograph.experimental.do_not_convert

     The parameter `return_dict` cannot be set in graph mode and will always be set to `True`.
     The parameters `output_attentions`, `output_hidden_states` and `use_cache` cannot be updated when calling a model.They have to be set to True/False in the config object (i.e.: `config=XConfig.from_pretrained('name', output_attentions=True)`).
     The parameter `return_dict` cannot be set in graph mode and will always be set to `True`.